-When the automatic grader flags a mismatch; for instance, algebraically equivalent expressions that fail a strict string match or paraphrased scientific statements, we apply an additional verifier built from two LLM agents running Gemini~2.5~Pro at temperature $=1.0$.
+When the automatic grader flags a mismatch, for instance, when algebraically equivalent expressions fail a strict string match or when scientific statements are paraphrased, we apply an additional verifier built from two LLM agents running Gemini~2.5~Pro at temperature $=1.0$.

 The \emph{Parser} agent extracts and normalizes the model output and the ground-truth answer (e.g., strips \texttt{\$...\$}, canonicalizes units, and produces \texttt{pred\_norm}, \texttt{gt\_norm}, and \texttt{type}).